LoSS - Panel Event

-Watch the replay of our panel event, featuring guests Rachael Caston (Director UK Airprox Board), Matt Lane (CFI, Brize Norton Flying Club) and Ellie Carter (GA pilot and Chair of YES).
+Watch the replay of our panel event, featuring guests Rachael Caston (Director UK Airprox Board), Matt Lane (CFI, Brize Norton Flying Club) and Ellie Carter (GA pilot and Chair of YES Aircraft Maintenance).

-Thank you for submitting all of your questions prior to and during the event, unfortunatley we ran out of time to answer them all, so here are the ones we didn’t get to:
+Thank you for submitting all of your questions before and during the event.
+Unfortunately, we ran out of time to answer them all so here are the answers to those we didn’t get to:

-It really is a combination of all things but “See and Avoid” is the final and most effective barrier - complemented by using the other barriers like your electronic conspicuity and your pre-flight planning, routing and your communications - all of these things will allow you to release capacity in the air and maintain an effective lookout - Rachael
+It really is a combination of all things, but “See and Avoid” is the final and most effective barrier - complemented by using the other barriers like your electronic conspicuity and your pre-flight planning, routing and your communications - all of these things will allow you to release capacity in the air and maintain an adequate lookout - Rachael.

-• To what extent do you think that the configuration of UK Airspace, e.g., with the London TMA squeezing aircraft into a narrow range of latitudes, is a contributing factor to airprox events?
+To what extent do you think that the configuration of UK Airspace, e.g., with the London TMA squeezing aircraft into a narrow range of latitudes, is a contributing factor to airprox events?
 What feedback loop is there between GA safety considerations and the classification of airspace?
-Anonymous Attendee

 Airprox are of course influenced by traffic density (although they do also occur where it seems that the aircraft involved are the only two in the sky at that time!).
 It is unfortunately a fact that, given the geographical constraints of our landmass and the significant number of large airfields situated in the UK and the intense nature of Commercial Air Transport and the aviation industry as a whole, that Controlled Airspace is established in accordance with ICAO principles to contain those Air Traffic Control Services required to protect commercial carriers and those people and cargo whom they transport.